- Help Center

 -

-why does the tile overage default to 15%?
+Why does the tile overage default to 15%?

-industry standard suggests adding at least 15% overage due to tile cuts, potential breakage, or future repairs.
+Industry standards suggest adding at least 15% overage due to tile cuts, potential breakage, or future repairs.